lodsve/lodsve-framework/README.md

 ## lodsve-cosmos
-我的工具类，封装了一系列开源项目，更好方便的进行Java Web开发
+My development tools, it encapsulates some open source projects, and better facilitate the conduct of Java Web development.

 ## What is `lodsve`
-Short for 'Let our develop Spring very easy!'.
+`lodsve` is the short of `Let our develop Spring very easy!``.

 ## 简单的介绍
-1. 基于一些开源框架,封装了一些类,使对于开发比较方便
+1. Base on some open source framework.
+It encapsulates some classes and methods to make more convenient for developers.
-2. 安装功能、开源框架分为以下几个模块
+2. It consists of the following modules:
     - lodsve-amqp
     - lodsve-base
     - lodsve-cache